bfritz/fusionpbx/scripts/upgrade/r1877-readme.txt

 18. Update the permissions.
-	Go to advanced -> group manager edit the permissions for the superadmin group Select the permissions you that are not select in the list when finished press save.
+	Go to advanced -> group manager edit the permissions for the superadmin group Select the permissions that you want to enable and then press save.

 19. Logout of the web interface to clear the session.